What your child is learning

 Your child’s learning is assessed using a variety of tools and strategies within the classroom.
 Ask your child’s teacher what methods they are using.
 The different assessment methods tell you and your child’s teacher about your child’s strengths, the areas in which they might grow and how well your child is doing throughout the course.
 Your child’s teacher can then change or refine their teaching plans to ensure that learning activities better meet the needs of your child.

 Student Learning Assessments (SLAs) are the new assessment instruments that will replace the existing Provincial Achievement Tests (PATs).
-For this transitional school year, school authorities have a choice, school-by-school, whether to administer the Grade 6 PATs in June 2015, the Grade 6 SLAs in September 2015, or both.

 Resources to help your child